joyceycodes/JamPackd/journals/joyce_yu.md

 ### November 30, 2022
 - Worked more on the create playlist endpoint.
 Andrew says we're really close!
-Using OAuth has been really challenging but also exciting to learn how to implement.
+Sorting through Spotify's OAuth has been really challenging but also exciting to learn how to implement.
 - There's a lot of back and forth going on between our app, the user, and the external API:
 1. User gets to the spotify authorization page where they allow our app to access their Spotify information.
 2. User gets redirected to our render page.